Moon in Uttara Ashadha Today

 The Vishvadevas are ten universal gods - including Vasu, Satya, Kratu, Daksha, and Dhuri - who collectively uphold cosmic dharma across all realms.
 They receive the first offerings in Vedic rituals because their jurisdiction encompasses the entire created order.
 Uttara Ashadha means "the latter invincible one," signifying the final, permanent victory that cannot be reversed.
 The Moon here activates the collective force of universal law, lending decisions and actions a quality of irreversible authority rooted in dharmic truth.

-The Four Padas of Uttara Ashadha
+What Are the Four Padas of Uttara Ashadha?

 | Pada | Navamsha | Effect |